-The Division of Police Services consists of full-time sworn police officers who have received training under the Municipal Police Officers' Education and Training Act (Act 120).
-West Chester University Police officers are professionally certified by the Pennsylvania Municipal Police Officers' Education and Training Commission.
+The Division of Police Services consists of full-time sworn police officers who have received training under the Municipal Police Officers' Education and Training Act (Act 120) and have received their police commission from the Governor and the Secretary of Education of Pennsylvania.

-.
 These officers are also required to attend annual update training under PA Act 180.
 The Division of Police Services also employs 3 full-time emergency dispatchers who receive professional training through APCO (Association of Public Safety Communications Officials).
 The Police Division is commanded by the Captain of the West Chester University Police Department.